furinehigh/Koinonia/README.md

 - Mana generator, fr

 # AI usage
 AI usage on this project is very minimal, I have only used ChatGPT for dubugging and nothing more.
-I haven't used any types of copilot or smth(bcoz its sooooo annoying).
+I haven't used any type of copilots or smth either(bcoz its sooooo annoying).

 # Theme followed